- 📖 Geeky Medics OSCE Book

 - Unequal, shortened limb length

-SCFE is when the metaphysis of the femur displaces anteriorly and superiorly, leading to the displacement of the capital femoral epiphysis.
+SCFE occurs when the metaphysis of the femur displaces anteriorly and superiorly, leading to the displacement of the capital femoral epiphysis.13

-The exact cause of SCFE is unknown but there are some risk factors associated with it, including:
+The exact cause of SCFE is unknown but risk factors include:

 - Previous radiotherapy